kehantan/labbook/docs/cell_culture/cell_seed.rst

 The number of cells to seed depends on several factors:

-* the container we wanted to seed
+* the container we wanted to seed (T25, T75, 96 well plate, etc.)
-* the type of experiments we wanted to conduct
+* the type of experiments we wanted to conduct (MTT, plaque assay, etc.)
 * the day we wanted to conduct the experiment from the day we seed the cells.

     Example: Due to scheduling reasons, we might want to seed the cells on Monday, but we only want to conduct the experiment on the cells on Wednesday.
 Although I would suggest to always seed the cells one day before your actual experiments whenever possible.

 **Some seeding values we used in our lab**